US Acadia, bought the Priory Group for 1.28 bn this year and now owns half of all mental services in England..

 In 2015/16 it received over 250 million of NHS funds.

-So Acadia know they are onto a winner.
+So Acadia know they are onto a winner as do venture capital investors.

 Acadia was backed by Advent International, one of the largest private equity investors, controlling €26 billion.